Q: What is the mission statement of K-9 Disaster Relief?

 Q: How much is the course registration?

 A: The registration cost per person depends on course location, co-sponsorship and scholarships.
 Sponsors, donations and scholarships are encouraged and may reduce the registration fee.
-The Contact Us page has a form where can submit your information and questions.

 Q: If my agency or organization wants to host a course, what are the costs and expenses?